 I remember travelling to a remote village in Kyrgyzstan.
 I met a believer who was suffering from torment and depression.
 He asked me to pray for him.
 I asked him if he had been baptized.
 He said “no.” I shared with him the importance of water baptism.
 We then baptized him in a bath in one of the apartments.
 As he came out of the water, he lifted his hands in joy and was free from his oppression.
 We have seen many people have wonderful encounters with the Holy Spirit as they came out of the waters of baptism.
 Many of them received the baptism of the Holy Spirit after they came out of the waters of baptism.
 That is why Peter said in Acts 2:38, “Repent and be baptized, in the name of the Lord Jesus Christ for the remission of sins and you shall receive the gift of the Holy Spirit.”

 As I have said before, water baptism points to what happened on the cross when we received Jesus.
-Just as He died, was buried and rose again on the third day, in the same way, our old lives died with Jesus on the cross, was buried (it no longer stinks) and we have receive new resurrection life in Jesus.
-We read about this in Romans 6:4“Therefore we are buried with Him through baptism into His death: that just as Christ was raised from the dead, by the glory of the Father, even so we should walk in newness of life.”
+We also read about this in Romans 6:4 “Therefore we are buried with Him through baptism into His death: that just as Christ was raised from the dead, by the glory of the Father, even so we should walk in newness of life.”
 If we put our faith in God’s word through this prophetic action, then what we declare through water baptism can become our experience.

 Just as the Red Sea cut them off from Egypt and the army of pharaoh was destroyed, so through water baptism not only has our old sinful nature died, but we have been legally cut off from the influence of the devil and his demons.
 In Colossians 1:13 we read “He has delivered us from the power of darkness and transferred us into the kingdom of the Son of His love.”
 No wonder, church history tells us of the terrible persecution that came upon those who were baptized in water.
 Thousands died for their faith because they were baptized in water.
 Water Baptism is opposed by the powers of darkness because the devil knows that once we have been baptized in water, he has lost his legal influence over our lives.